Arriving in South Africa

 We are based in Cape Town (unless you are going to one of our Wildlife programmes, which are based near Johannesburg) so as a general rule you will need to fly into Cape Town International Airport.
 When you arrive (before midday if possible) your first stop will be at Immigration where they will ask for your passport and arrival/departure form.
 Your passport will be stamped by an Immigration Officer and a 90 day tourist visa will be issued unless you have applied for a volunteer visa for a longer stay than 90 days and you will need to show the visa at this stage.

-Once you have arrived at the Home and after you have put your bags down and explored a bit, you will have a light lunch at the Home with Vanessa (the House Mother) and if it is a small orientation (with up to 3 volunteers) she will offer the power point presentation Orientation herself just after lunch.
-If the group is bigger (more than 4 volunteers) you will then have the orientation with the Director of the Organisation in the orientation room later in the day.
-After the orientation you will have some free time and then will have dinner with the rest of the volunteers (if any are living at the Home) and have an early night.
-The next morning after breakfast and ablutions you will be transferred to the City of Cape Town for a full day sight seeing tour on the red city bus which includes a free walking tour of the city.
+Once you have arrived at the Home and after you have put your bags down and explored a bit, you will have a light lunch and if it is a small orientation (1-3 volunteers) the power point presentation Orientation will be completed in the afternoon of the arrival day, however if the group is slightly bigger (more than 4 volunteers) you will then have the orientation the next day.
+After the safety orientation you will have some free time and then will have dinner with the rest of the volunteers (if any are living at the Home) and have an early night.
+The next morning after breakfast and will be transferred to the City of Cape Town for a full day sight seeing tour on the red city bus which includes a free walking tour of the city.
 At the end of the day you will be transferred back to the Volunteer Home for dinner and an evening at leisure.
 On Wednesday morning after breakfast you will either have a local walking tour of the area (if you will be living in the area) or alternatively a visit to a local mall and after lunch you will be transferred to your host family to unpack and settle in or alternatively move into your room at the Volunteer Home.
 The afternoon will be spent unpacking and getting to know your new host families.
 On Thursday morning you will be shown where your project is and introduced to your project co-ordinator/staff members before you begin at your community project.